-Here's why the Chase Sapphire Preferred is our favorite travel credit card for beginners - CNN Underscored
+Here's why the Chase Sapphire Preferred is our favorite travel credit card for beginners | CNN Underscored

 The Chase Sapphire Preferred has a terrific sign-up bonus

-The Chase Sapphire Preferred is one of those credit cards that are always offering a relatively solid sign-up bonus, so you know you’re getting a good value when you first get the card.
-However, if you’re looking at applying for your first travel credit card right now, you’re in luck, because the Sapphire Preferred is currently offering the highest bonus we’ve ever seen on it.

-Folks who apply for the Chase Sapphire Preferred today can earn 80,000 bonus points after spending $4,000 in purchases on the card in the first three months after opening the account.
-Plus, new card holders also get up to $50 in statement credits on grocery store purchases within their first year with the card.
+The Chase Sapphire Preferred is one of those credit cards that’s always offering a relatively solid sign-up bonus, so you know you’re getting a good value when you first get the card.
+Right now, folks who apply for the Chase Sapphire Preferred can earn 60,000 bonus points after spending $4,000 in purchases on the card in the first three months after opening the account.

-Now, you might have seen that the Capital One® Venture® Rewards Credit Card is currently offering 100,000 miles as a sign-up bonus.
+Now, you might have seen that the Capital One® Venture® Rewards Credit Card is also currently offering 60,000 miles as a sign-up bonus.
 And while that’s a strong offer, the actual value of the Capital One bonus is lower than the bonus on the Chase Sapphire Preferred.

 Miles earned with the Capital One Venture card are worth 1 cent per mile when you redeem them for travel purchases you make with the card.
 But when redeeming Chase Sapphire Preferred points for travel at Chase’s website, you’re getting 1.25 cents per point.

-That means the 80,000 bonus points on the Chase Sapphire Preferred are worth the same $1,000 toward travel as the 100,000 bonus points on the Capital One Venture.
-But with the Sapphire Preferred, you also get up to $50 in grocery store statement credits, meaning the bonus is actually worth slightly more.
+That means the 60,000 bonus points on the Chase Sapphire Preferred are worth a higher $750 toward travel than the 60,000 bonus points on the Capital One Venture.

-On top of that, you have to spend a lot less on the Sapphire Preferred to earn the entire sign-up bonus than you do on the Capital One Venture — $4,000 on the CSP versus a whopping $20,000 on the Venture.

 Chase Sapphire Preferred points are valuable and easy to use